 We offer both Religious Exploration for Children and Adult Education.
 Both are based in the idea that our world is a special place we can be curious about.
 You can attend this class to find out more about the Religious Exploration classes, the Our Whole Lives (OWL) age-appropriate sexuality teaching program, and the current schedule of Adult Ed classes available.
 For more information, visit our Religious Exploration and Adult Education pages.

 We are only as strong as our bonds with each other.
 As our congregation grows, we aim to provide more and more opportunities to find connection and a sense of belonging.
 Small Groups are based in identites (eg. the Men’s Group or the Young Adult’s group) and affinities (eg. knitting, quilting, reading, tabletop gaming).
 We also strive to honor those connections in difficult times through our Congregational Care Team which provides emotional, spiritual, and financial help to individuals and families experiencing hardship.
 For more information, visit our Small Group Ministry and Congregational Care pages.

 Worship + Liturgical Year

 We unpack the word worship and what it means to us.
 There is a rhythm not only in our worship services, but also in our year.
 We detail out our holidays, funky and off beat communions, and how our year goes.
 For more information, visit our Worship + Liturgical Year page.

 New Member Ceremony

-If you would like to become a new member, please let Tess know at least a week before the next upcoming ceremony.
+If you would like to become a new member, please let Nancy know at least a week before the next upcoming ceremony.
 The New Member Ceremony is short and sweet, but also incredibly powerful in lives of members and new members alike.
 To find out more about membership, visit our Become a Member page.